webquiza/cypress.io-basics/README.md

 # _Test automation with Cypress_

 #### _[Cypress](https://www.cypress.io/) is an open-source test framework that allows writing automated tests in an easy, quick and reliable way, all in JavaScript.
-This project was created in order to follow along with this [Udemy course](https://www.udemy.com/course/test-automation-with-cypress-basic/), which guides you through the basics of test automation using Cypress._
+This project was created to follow along with this [Udemy course](https://www.udemy.com/course/test-automation-with-cypress-basic/), which guides you through the basics of test automation using Cypress._

 ## Technologies Used